Battle of the Seelow Heights: Battle

-In the early hours of April 16th, the offensive began with a massive bombardment by thousands of artillery pieces and Katyushas.
-Well before dawn, the 1st Belorussian Front attacked across the Oder and the 1st Ukrainian Front attacked across the Neisse.
+In the early hours of 16 April, the offensive began with a massive bombardment by some 9,000 artillery pieces and Katyushas.
+Over 500,000 shells were fired in the first 30 minutes of battle.
+The bombardment underperformed Soviet expectations.
+Soviet POWs captured the day prior had disclosed the date of the offensive, and German troops had been pulled back to their second defensive line.
+The dust and debris kicked up by the bombardment also rendered the mass use of searchlights to illuminate terrain in the early morning hours ineffective.
+Before dawn, the 1st Belorussian Front attacked across the Oder and the 1st Ukrainian Front attacked across the Neisse.
 The 1st Belorussian Front was the stronger force, but it had the more difficult assignment since it was facing the bulk of the German forces.

 The assault by the 1st Belorussian Front started with an intense artillery bombardment.
 According to Beevor and Ziemke, Heinrici and Busse had anticipated the attack and withdrew their defenders from the first line of trenches just before the Soviet artillery would have obliterated them.
-Whereas according to a report to Stalin, Zhukov wrote that:
+Whereas according to a report to Stalin, Zhukov claimed that:

 Considering that the enemy moves its infantry from the first to the second and third lines of trenches in the morning, I used a nightly artillery barrage with a high density of fire for 30 minutes, with the use of searchlights to blind the enemy and light up the terrain ahead of the advancing troops...
 According to the interrogated prisoners, artillery fire was so sudden and overwhelming that the enemy did not have time to move from the first trench line; the second and third lines were at all times under heavy fire from our artillery.
 As a result of this, the enemy units in the first line of defence suffered heavy casualties.

 The swampy ground proved to be a great hindrance, and a German counter-barrage caused heavy Soviet casualties.
 Frustrated by the slow advance, Zhukov threw in his reserves, which according to his earlier plan were to be held back until the expected breakthrough.
 By early evening, an advance of 4–6 km had been achieved (the 7th Rifle Corps from the 3rd Shock Army had advanced 8 km), but the second German defensive line remained intact.
 Zhukov was forced to report that his battle was not going as planned.
 However, in the south the attack by Konev's 1st Ukrainian Front was going according to plan.
 To spur Zhukov on, Stalin told him that he had let Konev direct his tank armies north towards Berlin.